// one assignment

 of total grade determined

-The impact of any single assignment depends on two factors: (1) the difference between your score and your current average, and (2) the assignment's weight relative to the total weight completed.
-A zero hurts more than a low score because the gap between 0% and your current average is maximised.
+Impact depends on two things: the gap between this score and your current average, and the assignment's weight.
+A zero hurts more than any other score because the gap between 0% and your current average is the largest possible.

 |---|---|---|---|---|---|